christianhuening/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The ICC Way

-This tutorial will walk you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+This tutorial is the adpation of the original tutorial by Kelsey Hightower to in install a Kubernetes cluster by hand.
+It containes changes and annotations that specific to the way the Informatik Computer Cluster (ICC) is set up.
+Furthermore it will contain tags of those parts have been completed and those that are still pending further research and trials.

 This tutorial is optimized for learning, which means taking the long route to help people understand each task required to bootstrap a Kubernetes cluster.
-This tutorial requires access to [Google Compute Engine](https://cloud.google.com/compute).

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that prevent you from learning!